Joeprobruh/myplugin/README.md

 ## Conclusion
 You have successfully installed Visual Studio Code, Git, and Python on your local machine.
 You have successfully cloned the repository from GitHub using the terminal within Visual Studio Code.
 You can now start working on the project!
+The "docs" folder has everything you need to get started.

 ### Notes:
 - Be sure to check for the latest version URLs for VS Code, Git, and Python and update them in the script as necessary.